selmanozleyen/unix-like-filesystem/readme.md

 # os-unix-like-file-system

 ## Design
-A file system similar to unix file systems that uses i-nodes blocks and data blocks to keep the files.
-The file system uses, an i-node structure like the *Figure 1* below (single link, double link and triple link i-nodes).
+A unix-like file system that uses i-nodes blocks and data blocks to keep the files.
+I-node structure like the *Figure 1* below (single link, double link and triple link i-nodes).